The Principles of War Podcast

 Writing orders with Mission Command

-It goes without saying that the Orders are inherently linked to Mission Command.
+Effective orders are inherently linked to Mission Command.
 Mission Command enables quicker production of orders.
-It does require
+It does require a clear state of the Commander’s Intent.

 Timeliness and the writing of orders